-(I) Revegetation shall be deemed to be complete when: (1) the vegetation cover of the affected land is shown to be capable of renewing itself under natural conditions prevailing at the site, and the absolute total vegetative cover and total ground cover are is at least equal to the cover on the reference area or technical standard before mining, (2) the annual herbaceous production productivity is at least equal to the annual herbaceous production productivity on the reference area or technical standard, (3) the species diversity and composition are suitable for the approved postmining land use, and (4) the requirements in (1), (2) and (3) are met for the last two consecutive years of the bonding period for those mines using native area comparisons or the requirements in (1), (2), and (3) are met for two out of four years beginning no sooner than year eight of the bonding responsibility period for those mines with technical standards.
+(I) Revegetation shall be deemed to be complete when: (1) the vegetation cover of the affected land is shown to be capable of renewing itself under natural conditions prevailing at the site, and the absolute total vegetative cover and total ground cover are is at least equal to the cover on the reference area or technical standard before mining, (2) the annual herbaceous production productivity is at least equal to the annual herbaceous production productivity on the reference area or technical standard, (3) the species diversity and composition are suitable for the approved postmining land use, and (4) the requirements in (1), (2) and (3) are all met during the same for the last two consecutive years of the bonding period for those mines using native area comparisons or the requirements in (1), (2), and (3) are met for two out of four years beginning no sooner than year eight of the bonding responsibility period-for those mines with technical standards.
 The Administrator shall specify quantitative methods and procedures for determining whether equal cover and productivity has been established including, where applicable, procedures for evaluating postmining species diversity and composition.
-The species diversity and composition standard must be demonstrated using the semi-quantitative standards defined in Appendix 4A of Chapter 4 which do not require statistical analysis, or demonstrated using other alternative methods as approved by the Administrator.
+Species diversity and composition suitable to the postmine land use must be demonstrated using methods approved by the Administrator.
 The following reference area type options or an alternative success standard approved by the Administrator are available: